Trewaters/SifuTrewaters/practice/signIn.md

+- 12/4/2017 Monday post.
+Whistle while you work.
+Getting my post in.
+So nervous I won't complete this challange. [ Day 10 of 30 ]
 - 12/3/2017 Sunday post.
 Still not working on a prject yet.
 Lots of areas I am interested in but not making the time to work on anything.
 Feels hard to balance life with working on code. [ Day 9 of 30 ]
 - 12/2/2017 Saturday post.
 Feeling energetic.
 Let's see what coding happens today.
 I have errands to do before I can focusing on coding.
 Let's hope I get things done. [ Day 8 of 30 ]
 - 12/1/2017 Friday post.
 Chugging along. [ Day 7 of 30 ]